-As discussed above, the primary racial segregation Antioch exhibits is a regional and inter-city phenomenon, meaning that BIPOC residents in Antioch (especially Black residents) are excluded from other parts of the Region region but are not concentrated in neighborhoods within Antioch.
-The city does exhibit patterns of economic segregation, though with concentrations of lower incomes and people experiencing poverty in the northwest portion of the city.
+As discussed above, the primary racial segregation is a regional and inter-city phenomenon, meaning that BIPOC residents in Antioch (especially Black residents) are excluded from other parts of the region but are not concentrated in neighborhoods within Antioch.
+The city does exhibit patterns of economic segregation, with concentrations of lower incomes and people experiencing poverty in the northwest portion of the city.

-The sHousing Sites linventory is not anticipated to exacerbate or create patterns of racial segregation.
-See Appendix B, Affirmatively Furthering Fair Housing for visualizations of the sSites iInventory by income level on top of racial data by census tract.
-Figures 3-9156 and 3-10167 illustrate the Sites iInventory on top of data showingalongside the median income and poverty rates of each census block.
-As illustrated in these figures and discussed in Appendix B, theThe distribution of sites is intended to promote racial and economic integration throughout the city and is unlikely to exacerbate existing patterns of economic or racial segregation. as demonstrated by the following facts:
+The Housing Sites Inventory is not anticipated to exacerbate or create patterns of racial segregation.
+See Appendix B, Affirmatively Furthering Fair Housing for visualizations of the Sites Inventory by income level on top of racial data by census tract.
+Figures 3-16 and 3-17 illustrate the Sites Inventory alongside the median income and poverty rates of each census block. the The distribution of sites is intended to promote racial and economic integration throughout the city and is unlikely to exacerbate existing patterns of economic or racial segregation, as demonstrated by the following facts:

-- The one-census tract with the highest median income includes one site and it is an affordable housing site. - The census tracts with the lowest median incomes have a mix of affordable and market-rate sites.
-This_tobrings a balanced approach of adding investment in these communities, while also providing anchors against displacement risk where it is highest in northwestern Antioch. - The R/ECAP Sycamore Neighborhood experiences the highest rates of poverty and contains one site, which is market-rate.
-The sites inventory identifies only one site in the census tract experiencing the greatest rates of poverty, which is Antioch's R/ECAP (the Sycamore neighborhood).
-The sites inventory includes one market-rate site here.
-The Sites Inventory It-does not site low-income units in areas with a greater concentration of low-income households. - Sites in the northwest with higher rates of poverty do not include affordable housing sites in order to avoid concentrations of low-income residents in one area of Antioch. - Antioch's racial and ethnic diversity is spread throughout the city and the sSites iInventory does not disproportionately place sites in areas with greater populations of people of color.
-The areas of Antioch that do have higher rates of White residents are identified to accommodate affordable housing units. - Sites with 100 percent market rate units (i.e., units that are identified for moderate- and abovemoderate incomes) are spread throughout the citycity, but they are not located in the census tract with the highest median income, nor isolated in certain parts of the city.
+- The census tract with the highest median income includes one site and it is an affordable housing site. - The census tracts with the lowest median incomes have a mix of affordable and market-rate sites.
+This brings a balanced approach of adding investment in these communities, while also providing anchors against displacement risk where it is highest in northwestern Antioch. - The R/ECAP Sycamore Neighborhood experiences the highest rates of poverty and contains one site, which is market-rate.
+The Sites Inventory does not site low-income units in areas with a greater concentration of low-income households. - Sites in the northwest with higher rates of poverty do not include affordable housing sites in order to avoid concentrations of low-income residents in one area of Antioch. - Antioch's racial and ethnic diversity is spread throughout the city and the Sites Inventory does not disproportionately place sites in areas with greater populations of people of color.
+The areas of Antioch that do have higher rates of White residents are identified to accommodate affordable housing units. - Sites with 100 percent market rate units (i.e., units that are identified for moderate- and abovemoderate incomes) are spread throughout the city, but they are not located in the census tract with the highest median income, nor isolated in certain parts of the city.

-Figure 3-016 Sites Inventory and Median Income per Block Group, 2019
+Figure 3-16 Sites Inventory and Median Income per Block Group, 2019